 How will the end of the €22 de minimis affect businesses shipping high-value goods?!

 If you take a more holistic (never used this word before.
 Boom.
-Woke.) view to ecommerce, then the end of the €22 VAT de minimis means you’re now in the same boat as your European competitors.
+Woke.) view of ecommerce, then the end of the €22 VAT de minimis means you’re now in the same boat as your European competitors.

 So what do you need to do?
 Time to get your house in order!
-Shipments with good paperwork and that are easy to clear will be the priority.
-If you send shipments into the EU and customs needs to contact the consumer to collect revenue then you’re about to face problems like extended transit times, increased losses due to things getting lost in bond locations, abandoned/returned packages, and unhappy customers, etc.
+Shipments with good paperwork that are easy to clear will be the priority.
+If you send shipments into the EU and customs needs to contact the consumer to collect revenue then you’re about to face problems like extended transit times, increased losses due to things getting lost in bond locations, abandoned/returned packages, unhappy customers, etc.

 Or, just call Zonos and we’ll handle all of that for you.
 We provide you with the tools (and support) to be able to do it yourself.
 It’s up to you.
 We’re all about free will and human empowerment at Zonos.